Chris Freeman

 More about the charity can be found at: https://www.wateraid.org/uk/

-I cover talks and workshops for schools in the West Yorkshire area and run virtual talks if needed anywhere nationwide.
-Donations gratefully received and I do ask for mileage at .30p/ml.
+I cover in-person talks and workshops for schools in the West Yorkshire area and run virtual talks anywhere in the world.
+Donations gratefully received and I do ask for mileage at .45p/ml. for adult groups.

 18. Word Play